 IMPORTANT: If the user is actually in the document when you break the lock, then that user may not be able to save their changes.
 If the document does not become locked to any other user in the meantime, then when the original user clicks Save they will re-acquire the lock and can save their changes.
 However, if another user has locked the file, then the original user will be unable to save.

-NOTE: You can also break locks as you are browsing throughout Axiom Explorer, by using the rightclick context menu on a locked file.
+TIP: You can also break locks as you are browsing in Axiom Explorer, by using the right-click context menu on a locked item.

 File locking